BunsenFeng/SATAR/README.md

 Apart from that, the challenge of adaptation in bot detection demands bot detectors to maintain desirable performance in different times and catch up with rapid bot evolution.
 However, previous bot detection measures rely heavily on feature engineering and are not designed to adapt to emerging trends in bot evolution.
 SATAR is designed to adapt by pre-training on mass self-supervised users and fine-tuning on specific bot detection scenarios.

 #### Affiliated Paper
-The affiliated paper, "SATAR: A Self-supervised Approach to Twitter Account Representation Learning and its Application in Bot Detection" is currently under review at CIKM'21.
+The affiliated paper, "SATAR: A Self-supervised Approach to Twitter Account Representation Learning and its Application in Bot Detection" is accepted at CIKM 2021.

 #### Code Listing
 Codes of experiments on TwiBot-20 and two other datasets are listed in ./exp1_bot_detection/ and the name of the folders are correspondes to the methods respectively.
 Codes of ablation study and results are in ./exp2_ablation_study/ .
 Codes for data pre-processing are in ./data_preprocessing/ .